Conservative leadership contest: What the contenders have promised for small businesses

 Image credit: © UK Parliament/CC BY 3.0

 The former equalities minister and one of the MPs who resign from their jobs last week wrote in the Times: "Without change the Conservative Party, Britain and the western world will continue to drift.
-Agressive and assertive rivals will outpace us economically and outmanoeuvre us internationally.
+Aggressive and assertive rivals will outpace us economically and outmanoeuvre us internationally.

 "I'm putting myself forward in this leadership election because I want to tell the truth.
 It's the truth that will set us free."